webrecorder/browsertrix/docs/user-guide/user-settings.md

 ## Display Name

-This is the name that other users will see as yours in the application.
+Specify how you want your name to be shown to other org members.
+For example, your display name will be shown with the crawl workflows that you run.
+This display name will be used for all orgs that you're a part of.

 ## Email

-This is the email that you use to login.
-It is also what we'll use to contact you.
+Update the email that you use to log in and receive Browsertrix emails from.

 ## Password

-This is the password that you use to login.
-Passwords must meet a minimum security check.
-For more information on how we derive password security levels, see [zxcvbn](https://zxcvbn-ts.github.io/zxcvbn/guide/).
+Update the password that you use to login.
+For your security, we enforce strong passwords.
+For more information on we secure your account by enforcing strong passwords, see [zxcvbn](https://zxcvbn-ts.github.io/zxcvbn/guide/).